Vinndroid/Vinn-s-Docker/README.md

 ## 🤝 Connect with Me
 * 💼 **GitHub:** [Vinndroid](https://github.com/Vinndroid)
-* 🚀 Always open to collaborating on open-source DevOps tools, backend automation scripts, and cloud projects!
+* 🚀 Always open to collaborating on open-source DevOps tools, cloud projects, Rag Systems and many more related to automation society!

 *"Automate everything, document the journey."*